peter-wangxu/persist-queue/README.rst

 Caution
 -------

-Currently, the atomic operation is not supported on Windows due to the limitation of Python's `os.rename <https://docs.python.org/2/library/os.html#os.rename>`_, That's saying, the data in ``persistqueue.Queue`` could be in unreadable state when an incidental failure occurs during ``Queue.task_done``.
+Currently, the atomic operation is supported on Windows while still in experimental, That's saying, the data in ``persistqueue.Queue`` could be in unreadable state when an incidental failure occurs during ``Queue.task_done``.

 **DO NOT put any critical data on persistqueue.queue on Windows**.

-This issue is under track by issue `Atomic renames on windows <https://github.com/peter-wangxu/persist-queue/issues/48>`_

 Contribution
 ------------